 Facing arrest for committing a crime is likely one of the most frightening experiences for a student or any other person.
 Resisting an arrest can make this situation even more dangerous or stressful for a defendant.
 Whether you believe that you were unlawfully arrested or that the law enforcement officer acted inappropriately, you should be aware of the consequences of resisting arrest.
 If you are a student at Temple University and you were charged with resisting arrest, contact an experienced Philadelphia resisting arrest defense attorney.

-The Law Office of Lloyd Long is here to help you pursue a desirable outcome for your criminal case.
+The Law Office of Lonny Fish is here to help you pursue a desirable outcome for your criminal case.
 Our firm understands the confusion and uncertainty that can accompany a criminal case, and we are here for you.
-To schedule a free legal consultation with criminal defense lawyer Lloyd Long, contact the Law Office of Lloyd Long at (215) 302-0171, or contact us online.
+To schedule a free legal consultation with criminal defense lawyer Lonny Fish, contact the Law Office of Lonny Fish at (215) 826-3314, or contact us online.

 Pennsylvania Resisting Arrest Laws